scality/cloudserver/TESTING.md

 ### Architecture

-- Several IronMan s3 Docker instances, IronMan Metadata Docker instances, IronMan Data Docker instances and several IronMan Vault Docker instances.
+- Several s3 Docker instances, Metadata Docker instances, Data Docker instances and several Vault Docker instances.

 ### Features tested

-- Ability to access the same buckets through different IronMan s3 connectors.
+- Ability to access the same buckets through different s3 connectors.
 - Creating and destroying access and secret keys.
 - Stopping and restarting Docker instances of s3, Vault, Metadata and Data under load.
-- Load balancing between IronMan s3 instances?
+- Load balancing between s3 instances?
-- Throughput of the system increases as we add IronMan s3 instances.
+- Throughput of the system increases as we add s3 instances.
 - Operation time as we add disk (the more disk, the faster the system should be per operation).
 - Large buckets (1 billion objects in a single bucket).
 - Large objects (10 terabytes).
-- End to end streaming ability for large objects (put from a client through IronMan s3 to IronMan Data and get from IronMan Data to IronMan s3 out to a client).
+- End to end streaming ability for large objects (put from a client through s3 to Data and get from Data to s3 out to a client).
 - End to end range requests.
 - Load testing during extended period of time to observe side effects (i.e.